opencv-java/opencv-java-tutorials/docs/source/03 - First JavaFX Application with OpenCV.rst

 As you can see, cvtColor takes as arguments:
  - a source image (frame)
  - a destination image (frame), in which we will save the converted image.
  - an additional parameter that indicates what kind of transformation will be performed.
-In this case we usev ``CV_BGR2GRAY`` (because of ``imread`` has BGR default channel order in case of color images).
+In this case we use ``COLOR_BGR2GRAY`` (because of ``imread`` has BGR default channel order in case of color images).

 Now in order to put the captured frame into the ImageView we need to convert the Mat in a Image.
 We first create a buffer to store the Mat.